Feast: The Consequences of Affluence

 It takes a transforming of our minds.
 It takes a transforming of our attitudes.
-It is a transforming from the lustful desire for the possessions of this world to a desire for godly things—for the very mind of God, and [knowledge of] how to use those things which He gives us.
+It is a transforming from the lustful desire for the possessions of this world to a desire for godly things—for the very mind of God, and knowledge of how to use those things which He gives us.
 It is our reasonable service here at the Feast to present ourselves as living sacrifices for the use of our Creator.
 Hebrews 13 elaborates on this.

 You see one of the sacrifices there, which we can offer up during the Feast.

 There are two more spiritual sacrifices that we can offer during the Feast.
 To "do good"—which encompasses righteousness.
 Anything that is righteous is good and is a spiritual sacrifice, in a sense.
-And to "communicate" or "share."
+And to "share."
 So our fellowship and our sharing with one another is another spiritual sacrifice that we can offer up during the Feast of Tabernacles.

 Not one of the prophets of the Old Testament defined the length of Messiah's rule over the nations.
 They knew that there would be a coming spiritual harvest of human beings.
 They prophesied that the Gentiles would seek the Messiah.
 They knew that the Feast of Tabernacles pictured that coming day; but all they could say was that it would be fulfilled "in that day."
-They didn't know when it was going to be, or how it would come about.
+They did not know when it was going to be, or how it would come about.

 They knew that the Feast of Tabernacles is a time of both joy and sacrifice.
-I'm not trying to parallel those burnt offerings with our spiritual sacrifices today; but I wanted to show you how it was very much in the forefront of the Israelites' minds that that was a time of not only rejoicing, but also a time of sacrificing.
+I am not trying to parallel those burnt offerings with our spiritual sacrifices today; but I wanted to show you how it was very much in the forefront of the Israelites' minds that that was a time of not only rejoicing, but also a time of sacrificing.

 Today, spiritually, it is a time of rejoicing and a time of spiritual sacrifices.
-Jesus' apostles asked Him if the time had come for the fulfillment of the Feast of Tabernacles—when the kingdom would be restored to Israel.
+Jesus' apostles asked Him if the time had come for the fulfillment of the Feast of Tabernacles—when the Kingdom would be restored to Israel.
 Every Jew knew the prophetic week ended with the seventh month of the year on God's calendar.
 Moses and Peter were both inspired to compare a day to a thousand years with God.
-But it was not until Christ revealed to John, in the book of REVELATION, that the picture became clear.
+But it was not until Christ revealed to John, in the book of Revelation, that the picture became clear.

 The Feast of Tabernacles in the seventh month pictures the Millennial Sabbath.
 That is, the one thousand-year rest from sin, following six thousand years under the government of Satan—that government of Satan that was a very 'desirous' government for the pleasures of material goods.
 That satanic government has promoted attitudes of self-centeredness, covetousness, and greed.
-Satan's way of life is centered on get; and that has been the banner of our whole history, for six thousand years—that way of GET.
+Satan's way of life is centered on get; and that has been the banner of our whole history, for six thousand years—that way of get.

 The attitude that God wants us to have here at the Feast is in stark contrast to the person described in the parable of the rich, affluent, fool in Luke 12.
 Christ said:

 Remember that the rich fool had no place left to store his worldly possessions.
 So he was contemplating tearing down the barn that he had, to build other barns to carry all of his stores for the rest of his life.
-He was hoping that he could sit back, kick up his feet—eat, drink and be merry—and not worry about another thing.
+He was hoping that he could sit back, kick up his feet—eat, drink, and be merry—and not worry about another thing.

 A person who is yielding to God has the opportunity to sacrifice.
 Paul writes a very sincere admonishment, in Philippians 2, that Christ sets us an example of how we should sacrifice.

 Christ made the decision to sacrifice Himself.
-In order for us to "do unto others as we would have them do" unto us, we must sacrifice too.
+In order for us to "do unto others as we would have them do" to us, we must sacrifice too.
 This is a major aspect of what the training ground of the Feast of Tabernacles is all about.
 (Not just rejoicing.)
 The Spirit of God leads us to rejoice while we sacrifice in service to God and to each other.